zmorton8057/liri-node-app/README.md

 # liri-node-app

 ### Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in searches and returns relevant infromation to those searches.
+LIRI will be a command line node app that takes in searches and returns relevant information to those searches.

 ### Instructions
 To run the application you must type, at least three but usually four, different items on the command line.